Theory of

 CLASS

-[patronizing, flawed advice] - They're getting revenge - See how vicious they are? - They're on a toot with a hairspring trigger - Say one thing and it sets them off - It's show-biz - They give bad advice - to ruin people - Stick up for yourself - No one else will.
+[predatory omniscience] - They're getting revenge - See how vicious they are? - They're on a toot with a hairspring trigger - Say one thing and it sets them off - Don't get tricked into being too smart - "There's not much to it." - It's show-biz - They give bad advice - to ruin people - Stick up for yourself - No one else will.

 The Age of Domination, ages 0-3